inlets/inlets.dev/blog/_posts/2022-04-14-ssh-k8s-fleet-management.md

 We are hearing about a need to manage devices in remote locations, and SSH is a tried and tested technology.
 Kubernetes provides a scalable way to deploy many inlets tunnels and to manage the various SSH tunnels, whilst keeping them private, and not having to expose them on the Internet.

 I hope this article gives you an idea of what's possible.
-You can experiment and try out inlets with the Starter Plan For Professionals over on [Gumroad](https://gumroad.com/l/inlets-subscription).
+You saw how to set up and manage multiple tunnels, how to connect manually for troubleshooting and how to deploy a cron job for automated tasks.
+The third option is to launch a Pod for something else like Ansible or your own code making use of a Go SDK.
+Running a one-time pod is also relatively simple, and you could adapt that from what I showed you for the Cron Job, simply turning it into a [one-time Kubernetes "Job"](https://kubernetes.io/docs/concepts/workloads/controllers/job/).

 When scaled up, this solution looks very similar to our previous articles, where you run one to many Kubernetes Pods for your inlets servers in a centrally-managed cluster, and then have any number of inlets clients connect from remote locations.

 ![Fleet management](/images/2022-04-k8s-ssh-fleet/fleet-management.png)

 > An architecture with a second customer added into the fleet.

+You can experiment and try out inlets with the Starter Plan For Professionals over on [Gumroad](https://gumroad.com/l/inlets-subscription).

 If you'd like us to help you design or validate an architecture, feel free to reach out via the contact us page.
 Or see some of our previous tutorials and case-studies below: